dakuglin/codequiz04/README.md

 * // button will be on browser asking user if they would like to take a JS quiz
     * // when button is pressed, quiz starts and timer starts

+    // can this all be done in a self containing loop???
          * //user is presented with first multiple choice question
             * //if correct, alerts Correct!
             * //if wrong, alerts Wrong! and time decucts

         * // second multiple choice question appears
             * //if correct, alerts Correct!
             * //if wrong, alerts Wrong! and time decucts